Woman arrested after shooting in Battle Creek

 BATTLE CREEK, Mich.
 (WOOD) — A woman has been arrested for shooting two men Saturday night in Battle Creek.

-The Battle Creek police department says the woman allegedly shot one man in the neck and another man in the hand at a house in the 60 block of E. Goguac Avenue.
+The Battle Creek Police Department says the woman allegedly shot one man in the neck and another man in the hand at a house in the 60 block of E. Goguac Avenue west of Capital Avenue SW.

 Police say the shooting happened at a party being held at the home around 5:30 p.m.

 The woman was arrested on scene.
-There’s no word yet on what charges she is facing.
+There’s no word yet on what charges she may face.